75 AMES ST

 Cambridge, MA 02142

 Honors and awards

-Dr. Greka has been the recipient of several honors, including the 2018 Seldin-Smith Award for Pioneering Research from the American Society of Clinical Investigation (ASCI), a 2017 Presidential Early Career Award for Scientists and Engineers (PECASE), a 2014 Top 10 Exceptional Research Award from the Clinical Research Council, and a 2014 Young Physician-Scientist Award from the ASCI.
-She also serves on the Harvard-MIT M.D.-Ph.D.
+Anna has been the recipient of several honors, including the Donald W. Seldin Young Investigator Award by the American Society of Nephrology and the American Heart Association, the Seldin-Smith Award for Pioneering Research from the American Society of Clinical Investigation (ASCI), and a Presidential Early Career Award for Scientists and Engineers (PECASE).
+She was also elected to the ASCI Council by her peers, and is a member of the National Academy of Medicine’s Emerging Leaders forum.
+Anna serves on the Harvard-MIT M.D.-Ph.D.
 Program Leadership Council.

 Dr. Greka is serving as the ASCI's Institutional Representative.